parsingphase/parsingphase.github.io/mastodon/index.md

 - \- Browse the "explore", "local" or "federated" feeds of your site
 - \- Check our directories like [Fedi.directory](https://fedi.directory/)
+- \- Search for hashtags, and **follow them** - hashtags are far more powerful on the Fediverse than on Twitter - firstly, on most instances they're the only thing you can search for (apart from usernames), and secondly, you can follow them to get all the locally available posts on that topic.
+Not only do they get you into the conversation before you can find specific people to follow, but they'll also help you find those people as they post.
-- \- Search for hashtags.
-Mastodon doesn't have a full-text search function (this would be near impossible in a federated system), but you can search by hashtag.
-Also, make liberal use of **relevant** hashtags in your own posts to let them and you be found.
+- \- On the flip side, make liberal use of **relevant** hashtags in your own posts to let them and you be found and to get them included in the wider conversation.

 ## Do people have to approve my follow requests?